rahul-kumar-ML/GO_CRUD/README.md

 - GORM library is used for connecting the DB
 - GIN framework is used for creating APIs.
 - APIs for CRUD operations are created.
+- For DB, docker image of postgres is used.